The hard-core model on planar lattices: the disk-packing problem and high-density phases: Introduction

-A complete description of the high-density phase diagram requires the determination of all pure phases; mathematically it means an identification of {\it extreme Gibbs distributions} (EGDs).
-A popular tool here is the Pirogov-Sinai (PS) theory based on (i) a specification of {\it periodic ground states} (PGSs) and (ii) verification of the {\it Peierls bound} for the statistical weight of a deviation of an admissible particle configuration from a PGS.
+A complete description of the large fugacity phase diagram requires the determination of all pure phases; mathematically it means an identification of {\it extreme Gibbs distributions} (EGDs).
+A popular tool here is the Pirogov-Sinai (P-S) theory \cite{PS}, \cite{Z1}, based on (i) a specification of {\it periodic ground states} (PGSs) and (ii) verification of the {\it Peierls bound}\, for the statistical weight of a deviation of an admissible particle configuration from a PGS.
+For reviews of the P-S theory, cf. \cite{FrVe}, \cite {Si}, \cite{Sl}, \cite{Z2}; for a general view in the context of statistical mechanics, see \cite{Br}.